shrine2000/AnimatedIndicatorFastScroll/README.md

 ## Contributing
-Contributions Required for making waterfall like animation in reyclerview scroller
+Contributions Required for making waterfall like animation in reyclerview scrollbar

 Pull requests are welcome.
 If you have a problem make issue.